scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

    Weak scaling behavior on Cori Haswell with Lustre filesystem (top) and Burst Buffer (bottom). :label:`fig:scaling`

-   The app was run on 100,000 images per node, for up to 64 nodes on Cori Haswell.
-The Lustre filesytem is a high performance system running on HDDs attached to the supercomputer.
+   The application was run on 100,000 images per node, for up to 64 nodes on Cori Haswell.
+The Lustre filesystem is a high performance system running on HDDs attached to the supercomputer.
 The Burst Buffer corresponds to SSDs placed within the supercomputer itself used for per-job storage.

-As an example, the most computationally intensive part of our problem is the :math:`C_2(q, q', \Delta\phi)` computation discussed in details in the section above, which can trivially be parallelized over the last (angular) axis.
+As an example, the most computationally intensive part of our problem is the :math:`C_2(q, q', \Delta\phi)` computation discussed in detail in the section above, which can trivially be parallelized over the last (angular) axis.
 However, the image preprocessing and the Fast Fourier Transform can only be parallelized over the first (image) axis.
 Given the size of the data, parallelizing between nodes would involve a lot of data movement.
 Parallelizing within a node, however, could help.
 In the MPI case, we use MPI to parallelize between nodes and within a node (MPI+MPI).
 If we were to introduce this optimization into such a code, one would have to create a 2-level structure such as::